Dan Avidan: Other ventures

 Avidan has appeared on various YouTube webseries as a guest, including Did You Know Gaming?, a webseries dedicated to video game trivia, Good Mythical Morning, a variety show hosted by Rhett and Link, and Nacho Punch, a sketch comedy webseries.

 On August 3, 2015, Avidan performed with Steel Panther at their West Hollywood House of Blues venue, singing "Party All Day".
 The two have collaborated on multiple occasions, with Steel Panther making a cameo in Ninja Sex Party's "Road Trip" music video, and providing vocals for "6969".

 Avidan is the co-creator and co-host of the football-centric podcast Balls in Your Ear, along with Josh Sprague.

 Avidan, alongside co-creator Kyle Carrozza, performed the theme song for the Cartoon Network series Mighty Magiswords.
 Avidan also provided the voice of the character Dan in the sixth episode of the second season, "Changeable Terraingable".
 According to Carrozza, Avidan's take on the character was an impression of his father.

 In September 2017, the band Night Runner released an album entitled Thunderbird, which featured Avidan on the fourth track, called "Magnum Bullets".
 A music video was released in February 2020, with animation from Knights of the Light Table.

 In May 2018, Tupper Ware Remix Party released an album entitled Together Through Time, which featured Avidan on the ninth track, called "Starlight Brigade".
 A music video was released in May 2019, also featuring animation from Knights of the Light Table.
 The video was aired on Adult Swim's late-night anime block Toonami on August 3, 2019.

 On April 17, 2020, Avidan released a collaborative album of acoustic covers together with previous NSP collaborators Super Guitar Bros, titled Dan Avidan & Super Guitar Bros; the first single, a cover of Seal's "Kiss from a Rose", was released earlier that month.

 On September 12, 2024, Avidan was announced as a voice actor for an indie stop motion studio called Apartment D Films, a studio both Ninja Sex Party and Game Grumps has collaborated with in the past.
-He will play the roll of 'Ruff Ruff Red' in their upcoming series Ruff Ruff Danger Dogs.
+He will play the role of 'Ruff Ruff Red' in their upcoming series Ruff Ruff Danger Dogs.

 Personal life

-Avidan announced his marriage to his wife, Ashley Anderson, on an episode of Game Grumps, which was uploaded on February 2, 2022.
+Avidan announced his marriage to his wife, Ashley Anderson, who is an artist, on an episode of Game Grumps, which was uploaded on February 2, 2022.